Accessing the Sisense Application Database

 Connecting to the Application Database

-Once you have defined the username and passwords for your application database users, these users can connect to the application database through applications such as RoboMongo or when importing data into an ElastiCube from your Sisense MongoDB as described in Connecting to MongoDB.
+Once you have defined the username and passwords for your application database users, these users can connect to the application database through applications such as RoboMongo or when importing data into an ElastiCube from your Sisense MongoDB as described in

 For example, in RoboMongo, you can connect to your local Sisense MongoDB by connecting to the Address localhost through port 27018.